 Your email/newsletter list and affiliate marketing go hand in hand.
-The best course of action is to invest in Making Sense of Affiliate Marketing which step-by-step leads you through how to make (a lot of!) income from affiliate marketing.
+The best course of action is to invest in the Core Affiliate Strategy which step-by-step leads you through how to make (a lot of!) income from affiliate marketing.

 When you have affiliates mastered, then I would analyze your current content.
 Make sure your foundation is solid going forward.
 If you’re kind of just “winging it” and still getting over 100,000 pageviews then you should absolutely grab Elite Blog Academy which sets the foundation of your blog as a business.